 Your credit file lists all previous enquiries for credit, including past loan applications.
 Be careful who you apply for a home loan with if you already have bad credit.
 Too many enquiries in the same space of time can present another red flag to prospective lenders.

 6. Tell your lender about your bad credit listings honestly

-As with every lender, a non-conforming lender will look at all the red flags in your credit history.
-However, they will also ask for an explanation regarding each entry, and you will have to be thorough in the details you provide.
 If you try to hide something, you won’t improve your credit rating.
 You will simply make the lender more suspicious.
 This may lead to your application being declined on the grounds that you were not being transparent enough or fully honest about your circumstances.

 7. Avoid applying with a spouse who has bad credit if you can

 If your partner is the one with bad credit, sometimes you can avoid rejection and the higher interest rates of a bad credit loan by applying as a single applicant.
-Just keep in mind that applying solo will reduce your borrowing power.
+Just keep in mind that applying solo will reduce your borrowing capacity.

 8. Eliminate your other debts to make your file look better